Carol McCormack

 Australian landscape paintings

-home profile statement gallery exhibitions stationery public art about copyright links media
+home profile about gallery exhibitions stationery

 Carol grew up west of Hughenden in north-west Queensland and has lived for over 40 years with her family on a cattle property near Glenmorgan in the near south-west.
 Her approach to art is a product of Mervyn Moriarty’s Flying Art School which provided wonderful art education to remote areas of Queensland in the 1970s.
 Although she enjoys isolation and prefers to work alone, she has attended many workshops and artist camps to maintain a connection with the wider world of art.

 Her paintings are responses to the Australian landscape, its diversity and its biodiversity, its history and its timelessness.
-Carol says 'I look at a landscape and it speaks to me, each place is different and the reason that brought me there is different, leading to different approaches to picture-making, different materials and different supports.'
+Carol says "I look at a landscape and it speaks to me, each place is different and the reason that brought me there is different, leading to different approaches to picture-making, different materials and different supports."

 Carol has been exploring the use of natural ochres in landscapes for many years and finds it very satisfying to use site specific colours and textures mixed with brilliant acrylics.
 She claims her colours are never 'real' - but at the time fit her perception of the nature of the subject.